Careers at Schroders

 Before you start the interview, you will be able to familiarise yourself with the process by recording the answer to a practice question.
 This will give you the chance to iron out any technical difficulties with your camera, microphone, or internet connection.

 Consider your environment.
 A quiet space free from distraction is best for recording your answers, whilst a bright neutral background ensures the focus is upon you.
 Even though it is not a face-to-face interview, dress smartly to convey your professionalism.

 During the interview, you will have 2 minutes to absorb each question and prepare your response.
 You will then have a further 2 minutes to record and submit your answer.
 Try to relax in front of the camera and treat the interview like a conversation, speaking clearly and with conviction.

-The questions will be competency and knowledge based, exploring your personal skills, experience and motivation for applying to Schroders as well as your awareness of the industry landscape and relevant developments.
+The questions will be competency and knowledge-based, exploring your skills, experience, and motivation for applying to Schroders as well as your awareness of the industry landscape and relevant developments.
 It is important to convey your passion and aptitude for your chosen business area and job position.

 Once they are submitted, a relevant senior manager will review your responses.

 The Schroders assessment centre is the penultimate stage of the recruitment process for graduates, interns, trainees, and apprentices.
 Programme applicants take part in tasks, which differ according to the business area applied for.
 The tasks may include group exercises, written exercises (i.e. responding to a case study), and/or a presentation.

 Competency will be assessed, alongside the ability to work well collaboratively.
 Take the opportunity to display your skills, whilst also conveying that you can listen and encourage others to draw the best out of a team.